 Cost: $2.5 million

-Entering its fifth season of use, the LaBar Practice Complex (a gift of Rees and Carol LaBar) is home to the outdoor practice fields of the Fighting Irish.
-Located directly south of the Guglielmino Athletics Complex (and on the former site of Moose Krause Stadium and Cartier Field), the LaBar Practice Complex feature three football fields, lights, video towers, a maintenance building to provide storage, and it is secured with an eight-foot fence.
-The Irish lacrosse, baseball and soccer teams as well as RecSports also benefit from the practice fields.
+The LaBar Practice Complex enters its sixth season of use and is home to the outdoor practice fields of the Fighting Irish football team.
+A gift of Rees and Carol LaBar, the practice fields are located directly south of the Guglielmino Athletics Complex (on the former site of Moose Krause Stadium and Cartier Field).
+The LaBar Practice Complex features three football fields, lights, video towers, a maintenance building to provide storage and is secured with an eight-foot fence.

-Two of the three practice fields are FieldTurf fields, allowing the Irish to practice year-round without fear of damaging grass fields due to inclement weather.
-The last of the three practice fields is a natural grass field made to match the surface inside Notre Dame Stadium.
+Two of the three practice fields are FieldTurf fields, allowing the Irish to practice year-round without fear of damaging grass fields due to inclement weather and general wear-and-tear.
+The third field is a natural grass field.

 Rees and Carol LaBar together are two of the largest contributors in Notre Dame history to undergraduate scholarships for deserving students.
 More than 100 students from the Cincinnati area have attended Notre Dame as a result of their long-time financial support.